Both you and your dog will enjoy using a bike dog leash to get the fresh air and exercise that is vital to your pet’s health and well being.

 The Springer uses a low-mounted heavy-duty steel spring to absorb almost 90% of the force exerted when a dog tugs on the lead.

 This allows a bike rider to keep their balance.
-It also protects the dog from getting into traffic or coming into contact with the bikes pedals or wheels.
+It also protects the dog from getting into traffic or coming into contact with the pedals or wheels of the bike.

 There is an instant release mechanism if you need to use it, for the safety of your pet.
 If any type of object comes between your dog and the bike, you can release your dog immediately.